emailweixu/simu_benchmark/README.md

-# simu_benchmark
+# Sim Benchmark

-a simple benchmark for pygazebo and pybullet simulator
+A simple benchmark for pygazebo and pybullet simulator

 # Install of PyBullet